a2677331/investment_valley/README.md

 - [ ] functions for casino, lottery, bank (Aidan)

 ## Done:
+- [x] added a money score in the top bar
 - [x] set a timer for 5 min
 - [x] label each building with names "stock exchange", "casino"...
 - [x] player can move using arrow keys